mascanho/RustySEO/README.md

 ```bash
 /Applications/rustyseo.app/Contents/MacOS/rustyseo
 ```
-This will output all the logs into powershell.
+This will output all the logs into your terminal.
 You will see a link from Google Auth.
-Simply open it in your browser with the same account that you generated your GSC API.
-Accept.
+Open it in your browser with the same account that you generated your GSC API.
+Accept the following prompts.

 8. Restart RustySEO after the token has been generated